edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/getting_started/next.md

 ## Serverless Bundling {/* serverless-bundling */}

-Next.js has continued to improve how it bundles production builds for deployment on serverless architectures. {{ PRODUCT_NAME }} takes advantage of these improvementsby applying different configuration options depending on the version of Next.js being used:
+Next.js has continued to improve how it bundles production builds for deployment on serverless architectures. {{ PRODUCT_NAME }} takes advantage of these improvements by applying different configuration options depending on the version of Next.js being used:

 | Version           | Next.js configs applied                   |
 | ----------------- | ----------------------------------------- |